Probabilistic Estimation of Instantaneous Frequencies of Chirp Signals: Experiments

-Table~\ref{tbl:learnt-params} shows the estimated model parameters by the GHFS MLE method from the same MC run plotted in Figure~\ref{fig:estimation}.
+Table~\ref{tbl:learnt-params} shows the estimated model parameters of the GHFS MLE method from the same MC run plotted in Figure~\ref{fig:estimation}.
 We found that these estimated parameters are meaningful, especially for $\lambda$ and $b$ which determine the chirp prior's damping factor and stochastic volatility, respectively.
 When $\alpha$ is a constant, $\lambda$ and $b$ are estimated to have small values because the true chirp has no damping nor randomness.
 When $\alpha(t)=\expp^{-0.3 \,t}$, the estimated $\lambda\approx0.3$ is very close to the true damping value.
-When $\alpha$ is random, $b$ is no longer estimated to be small so as to account for the stochastic volatility of this randomised chirp.
+When $\alpha$ is random, the estimated $b$ is no longer small, because it needs to account for the stochastic volatility of the randomised chirp.
 As for $V$'s parameters $\ell$ and $\sigma$, their estimated values do not change significantly with different forms of $\alpha$.
-This result is desired because the chirp amplitude $\alpha$ does not affect the chirp IF.
+This result is desired because the chirp amplitude $\alpha$ does not affect the chirp IF by definition.

+We next test if the proposed scheme also outperforms other methods when dealing with harmonic chirp signals.
+To do so, we set $J=3$ in~\eqref{equ:toymodel}, and all the other experiment settings remain unchanged.
+However, the GHFS method here is computationally demanding, since the Gauss--Hermite quadrature does not cope well with the increased state dimensionality (see, Section~\ref{sec:harmonic-chirp}), hence, we replace it by the cubature Kalman filter and smoother (CKFS).
+We compare our scheme to FastNLS, FHC, and KPT MLE which can straightforwardly tackle the harmonic chirp signal and are also the methods that stand out in Table~\ref{tbl:rmse-reuslts}.

+The RMSE results for the harmonic $J=3$ experiments are shown in Table~\ref{tbl:results-rmse-harmonic}.
+We see from the table that the proposed scheme still outperforms all the other methods.
+Moreover, there is a significant margin even when dealing with the constant $\alpha$; this is in contrast to the results for $J=1$ in Table~\ref{tbl:rmse-reuslts}.
+It is worth noting that although the FastNLS method has the best mean result for random $\alpha$, its median and minimum are not the best.

+In Figure~\ref{fig:estimation-harmonic}, we plot the fundamental IF estimates of one MC run in the harmonic IF estimation experiment.
+This figure shows that the CKFS MLE using the proposed model substantially outperforms the other methods, and that the method produces a reasonable quantification of the uncertainty quantile.
+On the other hand, the competing methods all start to diverge at around $t=1.4$~s.
+These methods diverge because we see from the top figure that the chirp amplitudes are relatively small for around $t\geq 1.4$~s due to the random perturbation.

+Table~\ref{tbl:complexity} compares the computational complexities of the most important methods used in the experiment.
+From the table, we see that ANF and the state-space based methods (i.e., EKFS, GHFS, CKFS, and KPT) stand out, as their complexities are linear in the number of measurements $T$ which is usually the dominating factor in signal processing.
+On the other hand, the state-space based methods are quadratic or cubic in the number of harmonics $J$, since the state dimension increases as $J$ increases.
+Among the state-space based methods, the complexity of KPT is marginally better.
+The complexities of FastNLS and FHC depend on their grid-search resolutions and how their time-windows are selected.
+Based on the suggestions in~\cite{Jensen2017} and~\cite{Nielsen2017}, FastNLS and FHC are approximately sub-quadratic and sub-cubic, respectively, in the time-window length $\widehat{T}$, and this is to be multiplied with the number of time-windows $W$.